Last updated: May 5, 2026

 Example: a worker retired in July 2025.
 If 2025 still includes high wages from the first half of the year, but 2026 will be much lower, Step 2 may need to use 2026 instead of 2025.
 If 2025 is already the lower year and 2026 will not be lower, Step 2 is usually 2025.
 Step 3 is only for the following year if that year will be lower still.

 SSA-44 also says that if you have already filed the return for the year you put in Step 2, you must provide a signed copy of that return or an IRS transcript.
-If you use an estimate, SSA says it will later ask for the filed return and can verify the amount with the IRS.
+If you need a transcript, the IRS Get Transcript page explains online and mail options.

 Special caution for adult children helping a parent: keep one folder with the notice, tax return, event proof, estimate worksheet, and submission record.
 IRMAA cases often get delayed because one page is missing.